 We’ll look into what the average cost is for replacing an airbag sensor and we will also look at some of the factors that might affect this price.

 What is the car’s airbag crash sensor?

 Modern vehicles have a number of sensors and computerized devices linked to the car’s electrical system.
 These play a major role in how your vehicle operates.
-The Crash Sensor measures changes in velocity; this is known as G-force.
+The Crash Sensor measures change in velocity; this is known as G-force.
 This sensor onboard detects if your vehicle had been involved in an accident and triggers the Airbag’s inflation.

 When a car has an impact sufficient enough to deploy its airbags, an internal sensor detects this impact and triggers the ACU.
-The ACU subsequently determines whether or not the crash is severe enough for deploying the front-passenger’s airbag.
+The ACU subsequently determines whether or not the crash is severe enough for deploying the front passenger’s airbag.